kschan0214/sepia.documentation/tutorial/integration_new_method/part_1/index.rst

 ----------

 - Learn how to add a new method to SEPIA framework
-- Understanding structure of SEPIA processing back end
+- Understanding structure of SEPIA processing backend

 Target Audience
 ^^^^^^^^^^^^^^^